 If you’re embarking on a fresh challenge, you might be excited at the prospect, but a little apprehensive about being the newbie, settling into your new role and starting again with new colleagues.
-This is especially true given the rather unique circumstances – for example, you may be onboarding virtually or will be working from home through the majority of the week.

 While you have, of course, landed the job, it’s important to remember that the first three months of any new job are an extension of the interview process.
 It’s, therefore, crucial that you create a positive first impression, settle into your new position quickly and begin to show your new manager exactly why they hired you.
 If you do these seven things, you’ll get off to a flying start.

-Be clear about expectations
+7. Be clear about expectations and ask for feedback

 While you will have gained a broad idea of what will be expected of you in your interview, now’s the time to iron out the specifics.

 Arrange a one-to-one meeting with your manager to establish exactly what they believe success will look like in your first few weeks, months and year in your role.
 You can then begin to plan your workflow, set goals and achieve them.
 As you settle in, be sure to ask for feedback regularly, to make sure you’re on the right track.